Doesn't miss competitive swimming, didn't like the limelight: On the Record with Joscelin Yeo

 Her job as Vice-President (Swimming) at the Singapore Swimming Association also keeps her very in touch with young people in competitive swimming and the challenges associated with it today.

-She says that during her career, she felt blessed to have the support of the Singapore Sports Council, now knows as SportSG
+She says that during her career, she felt blessed to have the support of the Singapore Sports Council, now known as SportSG

 “When I chose to go overseas, they supported my training expenses.
 Not 100 per cent, but they covered quite a bit of it.
 I was one of the first few whom they poured so much support into.
 I’m thankful that my parents were able to supplement that.
 It was just survival.
 I wasn’t making money or building up savings, but it was enough.”